The Ultimate Staycation Road Trip in Devon and Cornwall

 Bantham

-Come here to surf, walk the expansive coastline, kayak the estuary or even catch the sea tractor over to Burgh Island at low tide from nearby Bigbury beach.
+Come here to surf, walk the expansive coastline, kayak the estuary or even catch the sea tractor over to Burgh Island at low tide from nearby Bigbury Beach.

-Eat: Enjoy food from the food trucks located in the beach car park and sit on the grassy banks.
+Where to Eat: Enjoy food from the food trucks located in the beach car park and sit on the grassy banks.
 This car park isn’t your usual concrete jungle.
 It’s mainly sand and grass, very large and has beautiful places to sit.

 Locations to visit nearby: Kingsbridge, Salcombe, Dartmouth